Skip to main content

-If you were ever asked to develop an email and made it work for various email clients, you know what a hell it can be.
-Despite almost giving up half the way through, we succeeded!
+If you’ve ever been asked to develop an email that works consistently across different email clients, you know what kind of nightmare that can be.
+But, despite almost giving up halfway through, we did it!
 We learned a lot and even found some new ways to cope with the tough parts of the desired email design.

-We have recently redesigned the UI of our product and have given it a shiny new look:
+We redesigned the UI of our product, giving it a shiny new look:

-The email notifications sent by the system on various occasions were the last missing piece of the redesign.
-As our solution is a SaaS content management system, it generates not only basic user account-related emails but also notifications related to workflow and review, such as comments and tasks associated with a specific piece of content.
+The email notifications sent by the system were the final missing piece of that redesign.
+As our solution is a SaaS content management system, it generates not only basic user account emails but also workflow and review notifications for things like comments, mentions, and tasks associated with specific content items.

 All these emails are generated in the .NET back end with Razor templates, so, unlike some one-off marketing email, we couldn’t just stitch a bunch of images together using any design we liked.
 We actually needed to generate some layout on the fly and populate it with various content.